My Day On A Plate

 If I’m eating breakfast at home, I’ll often have a lot of vegetables with two pieces of toast.

-At the moment, I’m eating tomatoes, capsicum (pepper) and cucumbers from my garden, and if I feel like it, I might add some avocado.
+If they are in season, I eat tomatoes, capsicum (bell pepper) and cucumbers from Yiayia and Papou's garden, and if I feel like it, I might add some avocado.
 I drizzle olive oil over the vegetables, along with some fresh basil, dried oregano, and salt and pepper.

 I eat my toast with olive oil (yes, that’s even more olive oil — what can I say, I’m Greek!) as I prefer it to butter.
 I’m lactose sensitive (I used to have lactose intolerance as a kid) so I try to limit my dairy intake where I can, and in the case of butter, I actually just don’t like the taste.
 I’ll also have a Turkish coffee with breakfast at home.

-If I’m eating breakfast at a cafe, I’ll often order something like scrambled eggs with chilli — I love spicy foods!
+If I’m eating breakfast at my local cafe, I’ll usually order scrambled eggs with chilli with a side of chilli kale — I love spicy foods!
 Or I might get sauteed mushrooms, tomatoes and avocado.
-I’ll eat either dish with toast, as I wake up hungry!
+I’ll eat either dish with toast, as I wake up hungry.
 I often want to eat before I do anything else.

 I usually have a piccolo latte (it’s a small version of a cafe latte) with lactose-free milk when I’m out for breakfast.

 At lunchtime, I like to keep it really simple!